Marriage Preparation Guidelines

 Statement of Freedom to Marry.
 When the couple is not personally known to the priest or deacon these forms state that neither the bride nor the groom has been married before.
 The forms are available at the parish office and must be signed by a relative in the presence of either a priest, deacon, or notary public.

 If one of the partners is a baptized non-Catholic Permission from a priest or deacon with faculties is needed.
-The Diocese of San Diego recommends marriage rite celebration without Mass (Rite of Marriage 8.)
+The Diocese of San Diego recommends marriage rite celebration without Mass (Celebrating Matrimony 8.)

 If one of the partners Is non-Christian Dispensation from a priest or deacon with faculties is needed.
 Marriage cannot be celebrated within Mass (Rite of Marriage 8.)